The More You Know About Identity Theft, the Better You Can Protect Yourself.

 Take Steps Now to Prevent Identity Theft

-At Raymond James, ensuring your privacy is a top priority.
+At The Hajdari Group, ensuring your privacy is a top priority.
 We devote extensive technological and human resources to protecting the information you entrust to us.
 But we want our clients and their families to be able to protect themselves, too.
 That’s why we’re working to educate consumers about guarding their valuable personal and financial information against fraudulent use.
 It’s simply part of our commitment to helping individuals and families be financially secure and independent, both now and in the future.

 The More You Know About Identity Theft, the Better You Can Protect Yourself.